cosmos/iavl/docs/architecture/adr-001-flush-version.md

 - Allows use to flush manually committed versions to disk at will
 - Control over pruning of manually flushed committed versions
+- Removal of error-prone `isSnapshotVersion`
+- Allowing clients to utilize `VersionMetadata` to make decisions on committed state

 ### Negative